UniBee-Billing/unibee-go-client/docs/UnibeeApiMerchantSubscriptionUpdateReq.md

 ### NewUnibeeApiMerchantSubscriptionUpdateReq

-`func NewUnibeeApiMerchantSubscriptionUpdateReq(confirmCurrency string, confirmTotalAmount int64, newPlanId int64, prorationDate int64, subscriptionId string, ) *UnibeeApiMerchantSubscriptionUpdateReq`
+`func NewUnibeeApiMerchantSubscriptionUpdateReq(confirmCurrency string, confirmTotalAmount int64, newPlanId int64, prorationDate int64, quantity int64, subscriptionId string, ) *UnibeeApiMerchantSubscriptionUpdateReq`

 NewUnibeeApiMerchantSubscriptionUpdateReq instantiates a new UnibeeApiMerchantSubscriptionUpdateReq object This constructor will assign default values to properties that have it defined,